Foreign Earned Income: Form 2555 Exclusion Reporting and Other Tax Issues for Expat Workers (Completed)

 Working abroad triggers other income tax-related issues, including travel and moving expenses, itemized deductions and tax treaty requirements.
 Applying U.S. and foreign Social Security rules is particularly complex, especially with respect to totalization agreements.

 Join experienced practitioner Marc J. Strohl, CPA, as he explores the difficulties arising from tax preparation for Americans working abroad that often challenge even experienced tax professionals.
-During the program, time will be provided to ask questions directly to Mr. Strohl.

 Who Should Attend

-Tax and accounting professionals who work with expatriates and their employers on income taxation issues and return preparation
+Tax and accounting professionals who work with expatriates and their employers on income taxation issues and return preparation.

-- Understanding the foreign earned income exclusion
+- The foreign earned income exclusion

 - Complying with requirements for housing cost exclusions

 - Describe income tax reporting and planning issues relating to Americans working abroad, from both the employee's and employer's perspectives